Motorcycle wheels throw up dust and grime as we ride. Lots of it ends up on our chains and in our sprockets.

 Units that apply oil by wick will use slightly less oil than their drip counterparts.

-Expect to get between 1,250 miles and 2000 miles before refilling, depending on riding conditions.
+Depending on riding conditions, expect to get between 1,250 miles and 2000 miles before refilling.

 A chain oiler is not necessarily a must-buy for every rider.
 If you enjoy scrubbing that chain while listening to ACDC every Sunday – please continue.